tutkun/ohmyzsh/README.md

 ### Themes

 We'll admit it.
-Early in the Oh My Zsh world, we may have gotten a bit too theme-happy.
+Early in the Oh My Zsh world, we may have gotten a bit too theme happy.
 We have over one hundred and fifty themes now bundled.
 Most of them have [screenshots](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes) on the wiki (We are working on updating this!).
 Check them out!